Show All

 "Previously Developed Land" is the planning jargon for what most of us refer to as brownfield land.

-Although those sites can be redeveloped under current rules, that is subject to the green belt being no less “open” after the new development is completed.
+Although those sites can be redeveloped under current rules, that is subject to the green belt not being substantially less “open” after the new development is completed.
 In practice, that means new buildings have to be of a similar size and in similar locations to those they replace - preventing sites being redeveloped to their maximum potential.
-For example, if a site is occupied by a small industrial unit surrounded by a large parking area, the new buildings could be no bigger than the building itself – the area used for parking would need to be left free of new buildings.

 National planning policy sets out five purposes that the green belt is supposed to achieve.
 They are: